The owners of this Georgian property decided to move from the existing oil boiler to a new greener alternative.

-The main house and annex of this substantial size property has been fully refurbished internally but the heating system had not seen improvements for many years.
+The main house and annex of this substantial size property have been fully refurbished internally but the heating system had not seen improvements for many years.
 Following discussions with the owners and a detailed heat loss analysis of the property, the decision was made to preserve the grounds of the property and install a 30kW Nibe ground source heat pump with 9 boreholes.

 This was followed by the groundworks and header pipe installation.
-Finally, our team of engineers prepared the 3 phase electrical supply extension to the new plant location and the equipment was brought in and placed in the basement.
+Finally, our team of engineers prepared the 3_phase electrical supply extension to the new plant location and the equipment was brought in and placed in the basement.